 While you're growing that website, remember to also grow your overall digital footprint.
 When you first get started, it will be difficult to get prospects to your website.
 So strategically it makes sense to get in front of them wherever they happen to be looking online.

-In the Quick Start Guide I go over setting up the foundation of your digital footprint so I won't rehash it here.
+In the Local Visibility Blueprint I go over setting up the foundation of your digital footprint so I won't rehash it here.
 If you haven't downloaded your copy yet, give it a look.
 It'll help you to clarify what you're supposed to be doing with this internet marketing thing.

 What I want to touch on here is the information you should be providing to your audience as you populate your digital footprint.
 Wherever you plant your flag online, make sure you give your prospects the information they need to do business with you.
 This is precisely what they're looking for.